raymondwang/raymondwang.github.io/README.md

 To do:

-- Work on link functionality on project titles post-flip.
+- Redesign skills section.
+SVGs likely.
-- Project-info color.
+- Project-info colors are not set in stone.